 Professor James Hunter CBE, FRSE, PhD

-Jim Hunter, now Emeritus Professor of History at the University of the Highlands and Islands, was the first Director of the Centre for History and was instrumental in its establishment in 2005.
-The author of eleven books about the Highlands and Islands, Jim Hunter has also been active in the public life of the area.
-In the mid-1980s, he became the first director of the Scottish Crofters Union, now the Scottish Crofting Federation.
+Jim Hunter, Senior Researcher, was the first Director (and first staff member) of the Centre for History where, between 2005 and 2010, his principal task (with much help from others) was to get the Centre up and running.
+The author of fourteen books about the Highlands and Islands and about the region’s worldwide diaspora, Jim has also been active in the public life of the area.
+In the mid-1980s he became the first director of the Scottish Crofters Union, now the Scottish Crofting Federation.
 Between 1998 and 2004 he was chairman of Highlands and Islands Enterprise, the north of Scotland’s development agency.
-In the course of a varied career, Jim Hunter has also been an award-winning journalist and broadcaster.
-His latest book, From the Low Tide of the Sea to the Highest Mountain Tops, an account of the development of community ownership in the Highlands and Islands, was published in March 2012.
-His new book, Set Adrift Upon the World, an account of the Sutherland Clearances, will be published by Birlinn in the autumn of 2015.
+In the course of a varied career, Jim has also been an award-winning journalist.

-Jim Hunter’s first book, The Making of the Crofting Community, described by a contributor to Scottish Historical Review as ‘one of the most significant books of its generation’, has been in print for more than 35 years.
-His other books include A Dance Called America: The Scottish Highlands, the United States and Canada (1994), Last of the Free: A History of the Highlands and Islands (1999) and Scottish Exodus: Travels Among a Worldwide Clan (2005).
+Jim Hunter’s first book, The Making of the Crofting Community, described by a contributor to Scottish Historical Review as ‘one of the most significant books of its generation’, has been in print for 44 years.
+His other books include A Dance Called America: The Scottish Highlands, the United States and Canada (1994), Last of the Free: A History of the Highlands and Islands (1999), Scottish Exodus: Travels Among a Worldwide Clan (2005) and, From the Low Tide of the Sea to the Highest Mountain Tops (2012), an account of the development of community ownership in the Highlands and Island.
 Professor Hunter was made a CBE in 2001.
 He was elected a Fellow of the Royal Society of Edinburgh in 2007.